Key Takeaways

 In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat twisted ankles.

 Prolotherapy involves injecting a natural regenerative solution with tiny needles.
-This has been shown to stimulate the production of collagen cells, the small cells needed to repair the joints and help twisted ankles.
+This stimulates the production of collagen cells, which are needed to repair the joints and help twisted ankles heal.

-As prolotherapy is helping to treat the root cause of twisted ankles, it is deemed to be a permanent fix, preventing the symptoms from returning.
+As Prolotherapy treats the root cause of a twisted ankle, it is considered a permanent fix, preventing symptoms from returning.

 Medical Attention and Diagnosis